 • Merit Functional Foods received a US$74 million grant from the Canadian government in June 2020 to produce animal protein alternatives.
 By the end of 2020, the company established a 94,000-square-foot production facility in Winnipeg, Canada.

 • Insect protein company Ynsect partnered with Ardent Mills in the United States and in Mexico with Corporativo Kosmos for the establishment of production facilities in December 2022.
-Buffalo and molitor mealworms are processed into feed for animals by Ynsect, which has teamed up with Skretting, an aquaculture feed company owned by Nutreco.
+Buffalo and Molitor mealworms are processed into feed for animals by Ynsect, which has teamed up with Skretting, an aquaculture feed company owned by Nutreco.
 Ynsect specializes in salmon in the aquaculture feed industry but is keen to expand into other species like trout or shrimp in response to Skretting's demands.
 The collaboration announcements in the US and Mexico reflect Ynsect's goal of constructing 10 to 15 farms globally by 2030.

 • Livalta, a division of AB-Agri that specializes in proteins, and Pond Technology Holdings partnered in May 2022 to develop the first CO2-based algae-based animal feed ingredient production that is economically viable.
 Through this collaboration, Pond's technology and Livalta's knowledge of novel proteins for animal feeds were combined.
 The first Livalta pilot plant was scheduled to be built by Pond at the British Sugar Wissington facility in Norfolk in 2022.

-The Asia Pacific region accounts for a sizeable share of the global market for alternative feed proteins.
+• The Asia Pacific region accounts for a sizeable share of the global market for alternative feed proteins.

-The Asia-Pacific market for alternative feed proteins is anticipated to expand as a result of technological developments in the animal feed industry, a rapidly expanding economy with a large population, and an abundance of raw resources such as cheap labour.
+The Asia-Pacific market for alternative feed proteins is anticipated to expand as a result of technological developments in the animal feed industry, a rapidly expanding economy with a large population, and an abundance of raw resources such as cheap labor.

-Alternative Feed Protein Market Scope:
+Alternative Feed Protein Market Segmentation:

 • By Type